chanzuckerberg/cellxgene-census/README.md

 ##### Opening the Cell Census

-Directly opening the Cell Census.
+You can directly open the Cell Census.

 ```python
 import cell_census